 Back in South Africa, a happy encounter with two similarly trailblazing young winemakers, Chris Alheit and Peter-Allan Finlayson, helped to lay the foundations for the first vintage of Thorne & Daughters.
 John and Tasha shared a small cellar with Chris and Peter-Allan until they later moved to rented cellar space at Gabriëlskloof, where the wines are made today.

-The 2021 vintage is perfumed and elegant with aromas of rose, redcurrants and wild herbs.
-On the palate, fine-grained tannins and juicy acidity are coupled with well-defined notes of nutmeg and red plum.
+One of best selling wines in this price bracket; perfumed and elegant with aromas of rose, redcurrants and wild herbs.
+On the palate, fine-grained silky tannins and juicy acidity are coupled with well-defined notes of nutmeg and red plum.
+Absolutely delicious.